 The winning broker should be able to demonstrate a strong awareness of evolving client demands in the op risk insurance space, and be able to evidence the volume of deal flow it helped facilitate.
 Particular weight will be given to firms who have facilitated large, complex or novel deals.

 The winning asset manager should be able to demonstrate improvements in operational risk best practice during the past 12 months.
 Improvements to control frameworks, or initiatives to bolster risk culture will be all be considered - as will effective responses to operational risk events.
 Some weight will be given to evidence of adapting and learning from past events and evolving processes accordingly.

 This will be awarded to a national, regional or global regulator who has improved the principles of operational risk management and/or raised awareness of best practices and lessons learnt for firms under its jurisdiction.
 Nominations are invited for this category, and may be emailed privately to the editor: Tom.osborn [at] infopro-digital.com.

 Industry Initiative of the Year

 This will be awarded to a product, group or approach that has made a significant contribution to operational risk measurement, management and/or transfer.

 Consultancy of the Year

 The winning firm will have helped banks and institutional clients manage their operational risk, showing an awareness of ever-changing regulatory demands.
-Particular weight will be given to firms who can show evidence of having helped banks undertake large-scale compliance projects in order to meet a regulation - TRIM, SR11-7 or GDPR, for instance.
+Particular weight will be given to firms who can show evidence of having helped banks undertake large-scale compliance projects in order to meet a regulation – SMA adoption, operational resilience rules, or GDPR, for instance.